 Loved ones can become the cement that holds the addict together during their recovery or the things that tear them apart.
 During the course of their treatment, family members can be involved in the process and mend their relationships to secure the support.
 12-step groups may also give support and encouragement to the individual.

 These groups are made to allow him or her to express their emotions and connect with people like themselves who are experiencing similar situations to theirs.
-If you or a loved one is suffering from addiction and needs help, call 800-654-0987 to speak with a caring specialist that can assist you.

 Strength is Important